devkcng/LibrarySystemApplication/README.md

 ## Installation

-My project created in .NET Framework 4.7.2.
+Our project created in .NET Framework 4.7.2.
 Make sure you downloaded this version on your machine.

 ```bash
   https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472